NoroffFEU/social-media-client/cypress/e2e/3-testing/README.md

 Notes about Cypress testing:

 When testing login and registration.
-Remember to fill in details in cypress.env.json file.
+Remember to fill variable details in cypress.env.json file.